andrey-zherikov/argparse/README.md

 ### Error handling

-`Config.errorHandler`—this is a handler function for all errors occurred during parsing the command line.
+`Config.errorHandler` – this is a handler function for all errors occurred during parsing the command line.
 It might be either a function or a delegate that takes `string` parameter which would be an error message.

 The default behavior is to print error message to `stderr`.